 - fast-reading digital thermometer like a Thermapen to check the internal temperature of the quiche.

-Tip: Use a second cake pan to blind bake the crust instead of pie weights or dry beans.
+Blind-Baking Trick: Use a second cake pan to blind bake the crust instead of pie weights or dry beans.
 The cake pan is slightly smaller than the springform.
 For a crust baked in a 9-inch springform, I used an 8-inch professional cake pan with 3 inch sides.
 The pan supports the sides and weigh down the bottom of the pie shell as it blind bakes.
 This worked perfectly.